top of page

 Lastly, it is important to factor in other costs associated with buying a home, such as stamp duty, legal fees, and survey costs.
 These costs can add up quickly, so it is important to have a clear understanding of your budget before you start house hunting.

-Can my family help with my deposit?
+Can family help with my deposit?

 Yes, most lenders are willing to accept financial assistance from family members for your deposit, and in some cases, from friends as well.
 However, there are important considerations that they should keep in mind before agreeing to assist you, such as: